-Consequently, such studies (i) are not reliable; (ii) cannot address standard information requirement of REACH Annexes VII, Section 9.2.1.1.; (iii) are not adequate for the purpose of classification and labelling and/or risk assessment; and (iv) cannot be used as source studies.
+Consequently, such studies (i) are not reliable; (ii) cannot address standard information requirement of REACH Annexes VII, Section 9.2.1.1.; and (iii) are not adequate for the purpose of classification and labelling and/or risk assessment.

 Your comments specific to the ready biodegradability are addressed in the Appendix on Reasons common to several requests.